Pop Culture Madness!

 The Great Comic Strip Switcheroo of '97: several large comic strips switched creators for a day.

-Pepsi held a contest to win a life-size replica of the Simpsons house or $75,000.
+Pepsi held a contest to win a life-size replica of the Simpsons house for $75,000.
 The contest winner chose the cash.
 The house, which cost $120,000 to build, was renovated to look like a normal home and re-sold.

-Morgan Freeman offered to cover the cost of prom for a Mississippi school that held two racially segregated proms every year, provided that the one Freeman would be covering would just be one racially integrated prom.
+Morgan Freeman offered to cover the cost of prom for a Mississippi school that held two racially segregated proms every year, provided that the one Freeman would be covering would be one racially integrated prom.
 This offer was refused until 2008.

 Alex Trebek and Pat Sajak swapped places on Jeopardy! and Wheel of Fortune as an April Fool's Day joke.